Vamshi-Munukuntla/YouTube_Data_Gathering_Project/README.md

 ## 🎯Objectives

-1. Streamline the process of extracting key statistics and metadata from YouTube channels.
+1. Streamline the process of extracting key statistics and metadata from YouTube channels and store the data in a CSV format.
 2. Develop an interactive web app for users to retrieve and download channel data using their API key and channel ID.
 3. Create instructional videos to guide students in obtaining API Key and Channel ID's.

 ![Slide2](https://github.com/Vamshi-Munukuntla/YouTube_Data_Gathering_Project/assets/100301262/6c465e26-49a0-4f3c-98bc-53f74dc5449a)

-## Data Source

-Utilized the YouTube API, specifically the Channels, PlaylistItems, and Videos endpoints, to collect relevant data on channels, playlists, and videos.

 ## 🛠Tools and Technologies⚙